Suyab: History

 Following the downfall of the khaganate, Suyab was absorbed into the Tang dynasty and was a military outpost between 648 and 719.
 A Chinese fortress was built there in 679, and Buddhism flourished.
-According to some accounts, the great poet Li Bai was born in Suyab.
-The Chinese traveler Du Huan, who visited Suyab in 751, found among the ruins a still-functioning Buddhist monastery, where Princess Jiaohe, daughter of Ashina Huaidao, used to live.
+According to some accounts, the poet Li Bai was born in Suyab.
+Wang Fangyi (622–684) was an adjutant in the army of the Tang general Pei Xingjian (622–684) during his expedition to restore Narsieh to the throne of Persia.
+He built a city at Suyab in 679.
+According to a stele inscription for Wang Fangyi, Suyab had dense streets with a mixed population of Chinese and foreigners.
+The Old Book of Tang says that Suyab was surrounded by twelve gates on four sides that were curved to hide its inhabitants.
+The sight perplexed the barbarians.

 Suyab was one of the Four Garrisons of the Anxi Protectorate until 719, when it was handed over to Suluk of the Türgesh, appointed by the Tang court as the "Loyal and Obedient Qaghan".
 After Suluk's murder in 738, the town was promptly retaken by Tang Chinese forces, along with Talas.
 The fort was strategically important during the wars between the Tang dynasty and the Tibetan Empire.

+The Chinese traveler Du Huan, who visited Suyab in 751, found among the ruins a still-functioning Buddhist monastery, where Princess Jiaohe, daughter of Ashina Huaidao, used to live.

 In 766, the city fell to a Karluk ruler, allied with the nascent Uyghur Khaganate.

 Of the subsequent history of Suyab there is little record, especially after the Chinese evacuated the Four Garrisons in 787.
 David Nicolle states that Suyab provided 80,000 warriors for the Karluk army and that it was governed by a man known as "King of Heroes".
 Hudud al-Alam, completed in 983, lists Suyab as a city of 20,000 inhabitants.
 It is believed to have been supplanted by Balasagun in the early 11th century and was abandoned soon after.

 The area around Suyab briefly returned to China under the Qing dynasty during the 18th century, but was ceded to the Russian Empire in the Treaty of Tarbagatai in 1864, along with Lake Balkhash.
 It became part of the Russian Empire's Semirechye Oblast; following the completion of national delimitation in Soviet Central Asia in 1936, Suyab was put into the Kyrgyz Soviet Socialist Republic.